UHDanke/gd_docs/bugs/bugs.md

 When using X/Y Only on a Mode 3 trigger, the target is unable to steer if Mode 1 or 2 is present on the other axis.

+## [2.207] Edit Advanced Follow random is between 0/+ instead of -/+

+The random variables in Edit Advanced Follow are always picked in a range between 0 and the given value, unlike other random settings.